 Alright, let’s break down what all my favorite things there are to do and see in the area!
 Originally when I wrote this article I only had a Top 10 list, but since returning I’ve updated it to include a TON more.
 While it may be difficult to visit ALL of these places, it’s definitely worth a shot!

-The most popular and lively part of Uluwatu is Suluban Beach, which offers tons of restaurants, bars, and surf shops.
+The most popular and lively part of Uluwatu is Suluban Beach (most commonly known as Uluwatu Beach), which offers tons of restaurants, bars, and surf shops.

 There are tons of epic viewpoints to choose from, but probably the most popular spot would be Single Finn (see below).